Illinois Wing Civil Air Patrol

 Scheduling A Checkride

-If you are a new-to-CAP pilot, consider taking a "Form 5 Familiarization" flight prior to an initial Form 5.
-This will ensure your knowledge of CAP-specific flight procedures to ensure a successful checkride.
+If you are a new-to-CAP pilot, consider taking a "Form 5 Familiarization" flight before an initial Form 5.
+This will ensure your knowledge of CAP-specific flight procedures ensures a successful checkride.
 A CAP instructor should recommend you for your first Form 5.

 Each CAP pilot must complete a Form 5 annually.
-It is the pilots responsibility to contact a check pilot and schedule a checkride.
+The pilot is responsible for contacting a check pilot and scheduling a checkride.
 Using your @ilwg.cap.gov account, you can access a list of ILWG check pilots here.
 Call or email the check pilot to schedule a checkride.

 Preparing for Your Checkride

-Your check pilot will send you a document detailing the expectations of your checkride.
+Your check pilot will send you a document detailing the expectations for your check ride.
 Each checkride is regulated by CAPR 70-1 and CAPS 72-6.
-Generally speaking, the FAA ACS for the pilot certificate level held is used for maneuvers.
+Generally, the FAA ACS for the pilot certificate level is used for maneuvers.
 Proficiency in the aircraft used on the checkride is expected.

 Eligibility